/configurations/dmarc-policy-setting

 • none: no action is performed on the message;

-• quarantine: messages are marked as spam and moved to the Spam folder of Qboxmail;
+• quarantine: messages are marked as spam and moved to the Spam folder;

 • reject: the recipient server is required to reject the message.